 Documents

-The model agreement is a standard contract that reflects the agreements made in the protocol and must be used by pension insurers in the case of collective value transfers.
+The model agreement is a standard contract that reflects the agreements made in the protocol and must be used by pension insurers and premium pension institutions in the case of collective value transfers.
 The model agreement offers scope to be able to give substance to any specific situations (as a result of current agreements) that are not provided for in the standard contract.

 The model agreement has been updated as of March 2023.
 The model agreement has been amended on the following points: